trezor-graveyard/trezord/README.md

 ## What trezord does

-`trezord` (short for TREZOR Daemon), or TREZOR Bridge, is a small piece of software, used for websites (such as our own webwallet [myTREZOR](https://mytrezor.com)), to talk with TREZOR devices.
+`trezord` (short for TREZOR Daemon), or TREZOR Bridge, is a small piece of software, used for websites (such as our own [TREZOR Wallet](https://wallet.trezor.io)), to talk with TREZOR devices.

 `trezord` starts a local webserver, with which both external applications and local applications can communicate.
 This webserver then communicates with TREZOR devices and returns their replies as JSON. `trezord` also manages access to devices - two applications cannot use the same device at the same time.